Home

 Pineapple tart (tat nenas) has to be the most popular sweet pastry in Malaysia during the festive seasons.

 For the Chinese, it is a must during the Chinese New Year festival as pineapple signifies prosperity because of its shape and color.
 Hari Raya also can never do without tat nenas.
+When you pass through family houses across the street, you can smell the pineapple jam being prepared.
+It is such a homely aroma, beckoning you to enter.

 To make the jam, you can either use canned pineapples or fresh ones.
 Of course fresh pineapples will make better tasting jam.